aukspot/dles/README.md

 - [Wordistance](https://wordistance.com) - Keep guessing words until you find the mystery word, each guess revealing the distance between the guessed word and mystery word.
 - [Wordless](https://lessgames.com/wordless) - Solve Wordle puzzles of various sizes.
 - [WordLink](https://playwordlink.com) - Rearrange the words to form a chain of two-word phrases.
-- [WordLinx](https://sacsgames.com/wordlinx/#/todaydaily) - Using a single word as a clue, guess the 4 related words by dragging and dropping letters into the empty spaces.
 - [WordLock](https://wordlockgame.com) - Create 5 words by choosing one letter from each column.
 - [Wordloop](https://word-loop.com) - Place segments on the circle such that each pair of segments forms a valid word.
 - [words for days](https://wordsfordays.com) - A word alchemy game with a daily objective, like infinite craft.